-Can You Download VPN Apps From the Chinese iOS App Store?
+Can I Download VPN Apps From the Chinese iOS App Store?

-Since Apple has removed a bunch of highly popular VPNs from its Chinese app store, it can be hard to install and natively run a VPN app.
-The most popular solution to this problem is to create a new iTunes account using an address from the USA.
-This also includes using a VPN, so that your IP address points to a location in the US.
+Since Apple has removed a bunch of highly popular VPNs from its Chinese app store, it can be hard to install a VPN app.
+The most popular solution to this problem is to create a new Apple ID account using an address from the USA.

-Can You Pay for a VPN Using Chinese Payment Services?
+Can I Pay for a VPN Using Chinese Payment Services?

 How to Access Facebook in China – via a VPN, Proxy, or SSH?

 You might already know that Google is still banned in China.
 So, how do foreigners check their Gmail accounts?
 The easy answer is – they can’t since Google services are not available in this country (unless you use a powerful VPN, of course).

 Can I Use WhatsApp in China?